The Vanishing Beast: Chapter One

 “Of course not!”

 Finally dropping Henry’s hand, the woman stepped aside to reveal the speaker, a sídhe girl of no more than fifteen.
 The girl crossed her arms, a scowl twisting her sweet features, and Henry recognized the crest on her jacket as belonging to a nearby private school.
-These two were local, then.
+These two were local, it seemed.

 “I’ll certainly do what I can.”

-“There, see?” the woman asked Alice, her companion.
+“There, see?” the woman asked Alice.

 “Who did you kill?”
-Alice asked.
+Alice repeated.

 “I just said I didn’t!”